Crypto as Customer Consideration: Revenue under IFRS 15 (2026)

 6. Confirm measurement, date, and asset treatment with your auditor — fact-specific; not accounting advice.

-Wag3s Ledger records the value of crypto received from customers at the relevant point and tracks the subsequent asset separately with an audit trail, so revenue and crypto-asset remeasurement stay distinct and evidenced — while the IFRS 15 measurement and subsequent treatment stay auditor-confirmed.
+Wag3s Ledger records the value of crypto received from customers at the relevant point and tracks the subsequent asset separately with an audit trail, so revenue and crypto-asset remeasurement stay distinct and evidenced.
+The IFRS 15 measurement and the subsequent asset treatment are fact-specific and stay with your auditor; Ledger supplies the figures and trail that support their review.
 See the Ledger product page.

 Further reading